MridulDhiman/remote-code-execution-engine/README.md

 ### Workflow:
 - [x] You take code, input and language as input, and send HTTP request.
 - [x] It gets added to rabbitmq queue.
-- [x] Worker will take request from from queue and process it inside remote machine with docker pre-installed.
+- [x] Worker will consume request from from queue and process it inside remote machine with docker pre-installed.
-- [x] We will ssh into remote machine and transfer our code and then build the image.
+- [x] We will ssh into remote machine and transfer our code and then spin up a new container
+- [x] Execute code inside container.
-- [ ] Return the stderr, stdout to the user.
+- [x] Return the stderr, stdout to the user.
+- [x] Stop and remove the container

 ### Rabbitmq Cloud  setup: